 Select the location of the first compressor section's temperature sensor(s) as "Suction," "Discharge," "Suction + Discharge," "SideStream," or "SideStream + Discharge."
-This selection is required only for the Standard Algorithm, as temperature sensors are not used for the Universal Algorithm.
+This selection is required only for the Standard Algorithm, or if temperatures and flow will be displayed with the Universal Algorithm.
 If the gas composition is "Constant," a temperature measurement is required, at a minimum, at the flow element.
 If "Variable," temperature measurements are required in both the suction and discharge of the compressor.

-2nd Stage Temperature Sensor Location
+• 2nd Stage Temperature Sensor Location

 For Dual Stage layouts, select the location of the second compressor section's temperature sensor(s) as "Suction," "Discharge," "Suction + Discharge," "SideStream," or "SideStream + Discharge."
-This selection is required only for the Standard Algorithm, as temperature sensors are not used for the Universal Algorithm.
+This selection is required only for the Standard Algorithm, or if temperatures and flow will be displayed with the Universal Algorithm.
 If the gas composition is "Constant," a temperature measurement is required, at a minimum, at the flow element.
 If "Variable," temperature measurements are required in both the suction and discharge of the compressor.